 For example, if you want to track the new AirPods Pro price over time.
 Just add the Honey extension to your browser and create an account.
 Once you’ve installed it, there’ll be a little “h” living in the top right corner of your browser (on Safari, it’ll be on the left).

 When you’re shopping in a supported store, the “h” will turn orange, otherwise, it’ll be gray.
 To save a product on your droplist, click the “h” to get notified when the price drops.
 You can set the percentage of discount and the time you want to track it for.

 4. Keep an Eye on Your Social Media Feed

 Retailers like to reward their followers by tweeting out late Black Friday deals.
 Some of them even have their Black Friday ads running a couple of weeks before the actual event.

 It’s better to make a special Twitter list for all your favorite retailers that way their tweets don’t get lost in your feed.

 If you have an active Facebook account, we recommend you to follow your retailers’ Facebook pages to keep in touch with their announcements.

 5. Use Websites and Coupons Apps

 Black Friday this year will be different.
-The ongoing COVID-19 crisis has changed the way we shop.
+Last year’s pandemic has changed the way we shop.
+And those changes are here to stay.
 Consumers are avoiding the checkout line for online shopping more than ever before.

 There are a bunch of websites that post leaked Black Friday ads such as BestBlackFriday.com, TheBlackFriday.com, and DealNews.
 Sign up for deal alerts, or check them regularly to be the first to know when those deals are live.